Newbie-make/YT-AI-translation-command-program/README.md

         Click OK.

   Add the Slur Filter Blocklist (If you don't want to block any words then skip this step entirely):

         Right-click, Add.

         Name: translateBlocklist

         Value: Enter a comma-separated list of words to block (e.g., word1,word2,word3).
         You can find public lists on GitHub by searching "streamer blocklist".

         Click OK.

+   TranslateEnabled:

+        Type: Boolean

+        Value: Set to true

+        Click OK.

+  translateUserBlocklist

+       Type: String

+       Value: (Optional) A comma-separated list of usernames to block from using the commands (e.g., user1,user2).

   Add the Daily Counter:

         Right-click, Add.